EliuX/perfima/apps/api/README.md

    $ yarn start
    ```

-   Open your browser and navigate to http://localhost:3000/.
+   Open your browser and navigate to http://localhost:8080/.

-   > You can change the port with the env variable `PORT`
+   > You can change the port with the env variable `PORT`, which by default is `3000`.
+I personally set it to `8080` or
+   > `3001` so it won't conflict with the webapp.

 ### Authenticate